percona/pgsm-docs/docs/index.md

 The RPM packages are also available in the official PostgreSQL (PGDG) YUM repositories.

+## Related topics

+Get started with the installation or read the latest release notes:

 <div data-grid markdown><div data-banner markdown>

 ### :material-progress-download: Installation guides { .title }